Wang-Qi-group/lab/docs/publication/README.md

     The 3rd International Workshop on Cryptocurrencies and Blockchain Technology (CBT'19), LNCS no. 11737, Luxembourg, Sep.
 26-27, 2019.

-## Coding theory, Combinatorial designs, Sequences
+## Coding theory, Combinatorics, Sequences

 ### To appear